With continued challenges, private foundations should proactively focus on their year-end tax strategies to prepare for 2023.

 COVID-19 Relief and Assistance

-Disruption from COVID-19 continues to strain individuals and organizations, including private foundations; however, as outlined below, legislation could provide private foundations or their grantees relief and assistance concerning loan options, tax credits, deferrals, and more.
+Disruption from COVID-19 continues to strain individuals and organizations, including private foundations; however, as outlined below, legislation could provide private foundations or their grantees relief and assistance concerning tax credits and more.
+Some of the below opportunities may require filing amended returns and have dates for which to file by due to the statute of limitations.

 Employee Retention Tax Credit for Employers

-Under the Employee Retention Tax Credit (ERTC), in 2020 employers could obtain a credit of 50% for qualified compensation paid to employees, up to $10,000 for all quarters.
+Under the Employee Retention Credit (ERC), in 2020, employers could obtain a credit of 50% for qualified compensation paid to employees, up to $10,000 for all quarters.
 The credit is refundable and applicable against other payroll taxes.

-The Consolidated Appropriations Act of 2021 and the American Rescue Plan Act (ARPA) of 2021 extended the ERTC through June 30, 2021 and further to December 31, 2021.
+The Consolidated Appropriations Act of 2021 and the American Rescue Plan Act (ARPA) of 2021 extended the ERC credit through June 30, 2021, and further to December 31, 2021.
+However, it was then terminated early on September 30, 2021.
 This article provides details on the eligibility requirements during qualified quarters and how employers could qualify.

 Paid Sick Leave Credit